srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 # adding vlan tagging on all of them
 --{ + candidate shared default }--[ interface * subinterface 0 ]--
-A:srl# A:srl# vlan encap single-tagged vlan-id any
+A:srl# vlan encap single-tagged vlan-id any
 ```

 As a result, all subinterfaces get vlan tagging configuration: